easolhq/easolhq.github.io/docs/reference/objects/blog_post.md

 parent: Objects
 ---

-When using a `blog_post` object you have access to the following attributes.
+When using a `Blog_post` object you have access to the following attributes.

 # blog_post.author